Dre Campbell Farm

 You’ll want to test the soil every few months to see whether the pH has changed.
 This will determine whether you utilized the right quantities and if the method is still effective.

-Because limestone decomposes more slowly than wood ashes or baking soda, it will remain longer.
-But, the benefits of a high soil pH may take longer to appear.
+Because garden lime decomposes more slowly than wood ashes or baking soda, it will remain longer.
+But the benefits of a high soil pH may take longer to appear.

 See Also: 53 Plants That Thrive Well in Acidic Soil.